juwan2100/police-shootings-Dashboard/README.md

 Police shootings Dashboard
 1. Police analytics dashboard is for the viewers to visualize the age, race, mental health state and police cam.
 2. How I did it?
-•	Clean data Excel formulas
+•	Clean data Excel formulas and sql
 •	Pivot table
 •	Dashboard
 3. Problem